lmammino/s3st/README.md

 If you want to disable this option you can specify the flag `--do-not-decompress`

+## AWS Authentication

+The tool will assume you have the proper environment variables or configuration files properly set as per the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in order to authenticate requests to AWS.

 ## Programmatic usage

 This package can also be used programmatically as per the following example: